mmguero/montag/README.md

 *"Didn't firemen prevent fires rather than stoke them up and get them going?"*

-Montag is a utility which reads e-book files (in any formats supported by [Calibre's ebook-convert](https://manual.calibre-ebook.com/generated/en/ebook-convert.html)) and scrubs them of profanity (or words from any other list you can provide).
+Montag is a utility which reads an e-book file (in any format supported by [Calibre's ebook-convert](https://manual.calibre-ebook.com/generated/en/ebook-convert.html)) and scrubs it of profanity (or words from any other list you can provide).

 There are all sorts of arguments to be had about obscenity filters, censorship, etc. That's okay!
 I'm not really interested in having those arguments.
-My 13 year-old daughter asked me if I could take some swear words out of a book she was reading so I wrote this for her.
+My 13 year-old daughter asked me if I could take some swear words out of a young adult novel she was reading so I wrote this for her.
 If it's useful to you, great.
 If not, carry on my wayward son.

 ## Prerequisites